 Now, I haven't seen Best Worst Movie, so I can't say whether or not that film provides insight into the phenomenon of "so bad it's good."
 I have, however, seen Troll 2, the film whose fan base it documents.
 The dialogue is improbable and the leaps in logic are simply too far to make, but I don't recall ever being bewildered by the structure of it, exactly.
 It always feels broken beyond repair, but never outright dismantled.
 I laughed at Troll 2, but The Room's most inexplicable moments are lobbed at the viewer with such aggression that my first instinct was to curl up into a fetal position.
 The very least of these moments burrowed deep under my skin: when characters call each other "chicken," they don't cluck, they cheep--and Wiseau cheep-cheep-cheeps so many times throughout the movie that I began to wonder if he was making fun of me.
 Yes, watching The Room confused me, frightened me, and made me just a little paranoid.
 It's as if there was a joke, and I wasn't sure who was playing it, or whom the intended target was.
 Wiseau is a somewhat terrifying figure in his own right.
 He's a mysterious character whose background is fuzzy at best, with an accent that's impossible to place.
 How did he finance this thing?
 Again, the details are vague.
 Wiseau apparently wants to maintain some control over his image.
 (A one-sided "interview" with the director on the Room DVD also suffers from the movie's most glaring technical flaw--several lines from Wiseau's pre-chewed lectures have been looped in ADR.)
 But one thing's been bothering me ever since I met The Room with wide-eyed incredulity.
 If it's so unfathomable and the artistic failure is so complete--and, furthermore, if I can't laugh at it--why can't I regard Wiseau with the same sympathetic eye that I offered the fictional Joaquin Phoenix of I'm Still Here?
 "They don’t understand The Room was done intentionally to provoke the audience," Wiseau once told LAist, and that was certainly the impetus behind Phoenix's act.
 But while The Room certainly provoked me, I never actually believed that it did so intentionally.
 I feel that, if Wiseau ever tried to tell us that his escapades were a hoax, I would ferociously reject that claim.
 Why?
 If I embrace the fake clown but deride the real clown, doesn't that make me just as ignorant as Hollywood's condescending Oscar mill?

-The Room that I can imagine is a parody of bad cinema.
+Part of the problem has to be that Wiseau is difficult to pin down in terms of precedent.
+In fact, the closest approximation to The Room that I can imagine is a parody of bad cinema.
 More specifically, a collection of cartoons produced by Something Awful in 2008--the saga of Peezle Ward.
 What began as an April Fool's Day joke eventually blossomed into a full-blown series about a fictional hack writer who has penned "more than 10 but less than a billion short stories."
 By "adapting" Ward's scripts in a brusque monotone, Dave Kelly and Josh Jones attempt to understand artists like Wiseau and pick apart the reasons for their failure.
 The first few episodes (Lawyer Street, Escape from Satan's Ass) establish Ward as obsessed with very important issues without knowing how to approach them: "I know rape is a very sensitive subject, but I believe I handled it very tastefully.
 It changes Frank forever.
 In the end, he believes in God.
 That's called character development.
 The self-rape was an analogy for time travel; I call it quantum rape."
 The rest of them (Ghost Unit, Fire Killers, Brave Aeronauts and Christmas in Essex) revolve around one all-conquering hero whose professional brilliance excuses his personality: "That black family thanked me for saving their lives.
 They didn't care that I had to hack up a dog to do it.
 May I remind you, officer, it was a black family."

 Of course, it takes zero effort to link a dearth of talent to an enormous ego.
 But the Peezle Ward series tackles the very basic components of The Room by forcing its characters to spout exposition in long strings of static dialogue.
 More fascinating, and more important to this conversation, is how that dialogue is comprised almost entirely of circuitous insults from the author's surrogate/Mary Sue, Pete (or Tim, or Pip).
 The profane stream of consciousness mirrors Wiseau's belligerent direction quite well, and by the end of each cartoon you understand Ward as a terrible writer, a screaming misogynist, and utterly self-absorbed... and then you anxiously click over to the next installment, unable to look away.
 How will Pete stick it to his superiors this time?
 How will he (improbably) save the day?
 It makes just enough sense to force you into wondering where it's all coming from, and where it's all going.
 The series is a great satire because it's completely engulfed by the original source(s)--and if it doesn't completely decipher films like The Room, it explains their allure all too well.